julianghionoiu/web-accelerate-blog/source/_posts/2018-04-10-proof-that-10x-developers-exist.md

 - Deployments and configuration management
 - Security and performance monitoring

-> We haven't found any superheroes yet, but striving for mastery surely is a good thing.
-A master developer, someone who has mastered all the skills, could achieve greater levels of productivity and might even reach 10x.
-As for superheroes.. we are on the lookout.
+> Striving for mastery is undoubtedly a good thing.
+A master developer, who has mastered all the skills, could achieve greater levels of productivity and might even reach 10x.

 ## Limitations